dfox/graybox-testing.org/tests/index.md

 Note how the test data is reused in the Java test by calling **getTestData()**.
 This makes the tests less brittle, as the information is only specified in one place.
-Also, the data access adapter, referenced here as **repository**, is used to get the note to assert its name and contents.
+The data access adapter, referenced here as **repository**, is used to get the note to assert its name and contents.
 This makes the backend test independent of that implementation, and also allows that code to be reused rather than duplicated in the test.

 If the Java test is successful, the Nightwatch test will pass.
 Otherwise, a stacktrace will be sent back to Nightwatch so it will be saved in the test log for debugging purposes.

+For more infomation about JUnit HTTP and Nightwatch Remote Assert, check out the [tools](/tools/) section.